aseemsavio/Biblia-Sacra-Vulgata/documentation/api-docs/api-doc-v1.0.0.md

 All the routes below can be accompanied by the optional query param - `version` to query a certain _supported_ version of the Scriptures.
 If not given, the version will be defaulted to the **Vulgate**.

-Example request:
+Example:

 ```shell
 curl "https://example.com/api/v1/testaments?version=Vulgate"
 ```
+The open source version of this application supports two versions namely, Vulgate and CPDV (Catholic Public Domain Version).

+> Be informed that the CPDV or the Vulgate cannot be utilised in the Sacred Liturgy due to a slightly deviant numbering system in certain books.

 ## Testaments